-Keisha was also faced with legal custody challenges given her history with substance abuse and being a victim of domestic violence.
-During Keisha’s time in our program she has raised her credit score 200 points, obtained partial custody of her 11-year-old son, secured employment as a caregiver, start pre-nursing school at Pierce College, opened a bank account, paid off a past eviction, and purchased a vehicle.
-Keisha has secured her own housing and is now thriving in her next chapter.
+Due to a history of substance abuse and a victim of domestic violence, Keisha also faced legal challenges for the custody of her 11-year-old son.
+During Keisha’s time in our program, she raised her credit score by 200 points, obtained partial custody of her son, secured employment as a caregiver, started pre-nursing courses at Pierce College, opened a bank account, paid off a past eviction, and purchased a vehicle.
+Today, Keisha has secured her own housing and is thriving in her next chapter.

-Deborah was accepted into the Next Chapter program from a referral through Network Tacoma.
+Deborah entered the Next Chapter program through a Network Tacoma referral.
 Deborah is currently housed in one of Network Tacoma’s transitional apartment buildings.
-Some of Deborah’s barriers to permanent housing are low credit, lack of stable income, bank account, and budgeting.
+Some of Deborah’s barriers to permanent housing are low credit, lack of stable income, establishing a bank account, and budgeting.

-After we pulled Deborah’s credit, criminal, rental, employment, and education history we discovered Deborah had an open garnishment from 9 years ago.
-We were able to find the reason for garnishment and continue communication with the creditor to negotiate a settlement.
-Through Next Chapter Deborah has learned how to write effective letters to the credit bureaus and debt collectors.
-With our guidance, Deborah has planned a realistic budget, made arrangements to pay off creditors, set up interviews at local hospitals, and has opened her first bank account.
-By working closely with her case manager at Network Tacoma, Next Chapter has been monumental in securing a successful transition for Deborah and her teenage son.
+As we helped Deborah investigate her credit, criminal, rental, employment, and education history we discovered an open garnishment from nine years prior.
+After discovering the reason for garnishment and communication with the creditor, we were able to negotiate a settlement.
+Through Next Chapter, Deborah learned how to write effective letters to credit bureaus and debt collectors.
+She is now able to plan a realistic budget, arrange the pay-off of past debts, set up interviews at local hospitals, and open her first bank account.
+In partnership with her case manager at Network Tacoma, Next Chapter is helping to build the scaffolding of a successful transition for Deborah and her teenage son.

-Ashleigh was referred to our program through Step by Step at 37 weeks pregnant and with a one year old baby.
-We immediately got to work on some of Ashleigh's barriers to housing.
-Within 4 weeks, Ashleigh successfully paid off derogatory marks on her credit report, wrote letters to the credit bureaus, had money saved to pay off a previous landlord, and delivered a healthy baby boy!
+Ashleigh had a one year old baby and was 37 weeks pregnant when she was referred to our program by Step by Step.
+We immediately identified and began working on Ashleigh's barriers to housing.
+Within 4 weeks, Ashleigh successfully paid off derogatory marks on her credit report, wrote letters to the credit bureaus, saved enough to pay off a previous landlord, and delivered a healthy baby boy!
 Because of Ashleigh's dedication and hard work, Next Chapter and Step by Step were able to secure housing for her and her sons.

-Grace was accepted into the Next Chapter program from a referral through Adam’s Street Shelter.
+Grace was accepted into the Next Chapter program through a referral from Adam’s Street Shelter.
 Grace, a survivor of domestic violence and substance abuse, and her four daughters had been in shelter for over five months.
-We went straight to work with Grace to find employment, obtain a driver’s license, pay off a past eviction, and secure a bank account.
+We went straight to work with Grace to find employment, obtain a driver’s license, pay off a past eviction, and open a bank account.

-During Grace’s time in our program she has raised her credit score 125 points, paid off her past eviction, secured a bank account and found employment.
-Grace’s oldest daughter will be graduating high school, and her youngest daughter just turned one.
-Grace is now prepared, confident and in the process of securing permanent housing.
+During Grace’s time in our program, she raised her credit score by 125 points, paid off her past eviction, secured a bank account, and found employment.
+Grace’s oldest daughter is graduating high school, and her youngest daughter just turned one.
+Grace is now prepared, confident, and in the process of securing permanent housing.

-Yolanda was accepted into the Next Chapter program from a referral through Hope Sparks’ Family Raising Family Member’s program.
-Yolanda found herself in the position of having to raise her 12-year-old grandson and homeless.
-Yolanda expressed her desire to open her own catering business and build her credit.
-During Yolanda’s time at Next Chapter she was able to start her own catering business, pay off a previous eviction, secure and begin mental health counseling for her grandson and secure housing.
+Yolanda was referred to Next Chapter through the Hope Sparks Relatives Raising Children program.
+Yolanda found herself raising her 12-year-old grandson and homeless.
+She expressed a desire to open her own catering business and build her credit.
+So during Yolanda’s time at Next Chapter, she was able to launch her catering business, pay off a previous eviction, begin mental health counseling for her grandson, and secure housing.